Troy Stedman

-Troy M. Stedman (born May 19, 1965) is an American former professional football National Football League (NFL) linebacker who was selected by the Kansas City Chiefs in the seventh round of the 1988 NFL draft.
-He attended Washburn University in Topeka, Kansas and Iowa Central Community College.
-He was the third Ichabod to ever be drafted in the NFL.
+Troy M. Stedman (born May 19, 1965) is an American former professional football player who was a linebacker for the Kansas City Chiefs of the National Football League (NFL).
+He was selected by the Chiefs in the seventh round of the 1988 NFL draft.
+He attended Iowa Central Community College before playing college football for the Washburn Ichabods.
+He was the third Ichabod to be drafted in the NFL.